cupOJoseph/nerite-docs/docs/user-docs/borrowing-and-liquidations.md

 This depends on your personal preferences, primarily your risk tolerance and how actively you want to manage your position(s).
 To help with the decision, you'll find preset options on the user interface that can serve as a guide.

 :::tip
-We may display BOLD instead of USDN in several graphics which are borrowed from Liquity.
+We may display BOLD instead of USND in several graphics which are borrowed from Liquity.

 <figure><img src="/static/img/ltv_preset.png" alt=""></img><figcaption><p>LTV quick-selection options</p></figcaption></figure>